schan27/szeyap/szeyap-api/src/szeyapapi/data/README.md

 It is important to note that for **Gene Chin** the tone format is complicated, involving *diacritic* marks.
 Programatically, we use Unicode combining characters to add these marks onto the letters, see more details in the [Unicode Diacritic Marks](#unicode-diacritic-marks) section below.

-In addition, Gene Chin (GC) jyutping system can have a slash indicating a rising tone at the end of the word.
+In addition, Gene Chin (GC) penyim system can have a slash indicating a rising tone at the end of the word.

 All romanization sytems have their tones stored as a **key, string_value pair** such as `LOW_RISE`: `"225"`, except *GC* tones, which can **also** be stored as a tuple, as demonstrated below:
  1. `LOW_FLAT`: `["\u0302"]`